-You’ll also love this artichoke recipe because it’s one-pot (easy cleanup!), vegetarian (great as a veggie appetizer/side dish), and healthy.
+You’ll also love this artichoke recipe because it’s one-pot (easy cleanup!), vegetarian, low carb, and healthy.
 I like foods that make me WORK to eat it — these artichokes take time to peel off each leaf, dip in sauce, and scrape with my teeth. 🙂 I love having these artichokes to munch on during a nice long TV session.
 It keeps me occupied with munching without getting too many calories!

 Another reason I’m really excited to be making these artichokes is because it gives me an excuse to use sea salt.
 Mr. Savory Tooth’s distant cousin married a Hawaiian spear fisher, and he makes sea salt from Kauai in his spare time.
 We got a package of his homemade sea salt last year, and I’ve been saving it up for a special occasion.
 These artichokes definitely call for it.
 The artichoke hearts are so tender and juicy, and pair really nicely with crunches of sea salt chunks and freshly grated black pepper.

 The recipe below is for 2 artichokes.
 If you’re like me and you don’t like sharing these artichokes, use more artichokes and multiply the recipe proportions as needed.
 Just make sure that you have pots big enough to boil them all!

 If you liked these artichokes, check out my favorite appetizer dishes: